Equation of State within Gluon Dominated QGP Model in Relativistic Hydrodynamics Approach: Summary and Discussion

+In a case when $r$ is constant, $p = \rho \propto \phi (t) dt$, and also if $\phi (t) \propto 1/t $, Then one arrive at $P = \rho \propto \lambda \zeta R^3/t$.
+It indicates that the pressure and energy in the system decrease asymptotically following the increases of time.\\ Figure 1 shows the total pressure inside the QGP-lump as the function of radius.
+It is drawn for the simplest condition, where $\phi$ is assumed as a constant, and the scale factor $R = 1$.
+While $k = 1, 0, -1$ represent the space-time curvature that describe the close, flat, or open space-time that analogous to the close, flat, or open universe.
+One of the obvious property that appears here is the equation of state $P/\rho = 1$.
+Such a ratio can indicates that in this model the QGP exist within radiation state.
+This estimate comes from the fact that in general the prerequisite condition for the radiation state is $P \sim 1/3 \rho$, and $P/\rho$ is getting smaller along the transition from radiation state to matter state.

-Finally, the study revealed observables which should be accessible at the RHIC and LHC experiments reproducing the QGP--hadron transition epoch at the early universe.
-Such experiments are in the future expected to clarify the time scale of hadronization, radius of interaction, pressure and energy density during the epoch.
+Finally, the study revealed observables which should be accessible through heavy ion collisions experiments at the RHIC and LHC.
+With currently proposed calculation results, such experiments are in future expected to become a reference for adjustments and verifications of the dynamics theory of macroscopic behavior of QGP.